 The thing is we could theoretically move there in a few years.
 Of course, my husband finds the idea putrid and I…feel confused.
 I love the city where we live now and that’ll likely be our home permanently (from how it seems now) but…the idea of lots of privacy and perhaps slightly cleaner air sounds appealing.
 That being said, there are different kinds of privacy and I’m more a fan of being part of the crowd and just blending in than having lots of neighbors who are perhaps a bit too aware of your daily life in ways that are uncomfortable and potentially even scary, all while being private from “everyone else”.
 Maybe I might change my mind.
 Maybe not.

 I like our neighbors now though.
-We were offered raspberry bushes the other day (in the spring) and one neighbor has been so kind with things like helping us rake leaves and using his snowblower to clear our sidewalk.
+We were offered raspberry bushes the other day (in the spring) and one neighbor has been so kind with things like helping us rake leaves and by using his snowblower to clear our sidewalk after bit snows.
 And we all keep an eye out for each other it seems (to some degree) but it doesn’t feel claustrophobic.

 Who knows though.
 Would you live in a gated community?
 Do you?
 They really get a bad rap don’t they…